Brown Environmental Leadership Lab (BELL): Alaska

 • Sunglasses

-• Flip flops or other types of shower shoes
+• Flip flops or other shower shoes

 • Any prescribed medications and a copy of original prescription